 About our software

-The Edison Low Frequency Simulator is a powerful and sophisticated tool designed to simulate the resultant magnetic field generated by various low-frequency electromagnetic components such as transformers, electric cabinets, and power lines.
-Users can graphically construct these components on a two-dimensional interface, assigning specific attributes to each one—including effective current, phase, and spatial position.
+The Edison Low Frequency Simulator is a powerful tool designed to simulate the resultant magnetic field generated by various low-frequency electromagnetic components such as transformers, electric cabinets, and power lines.
+Users can graphically construct these components on a two-dimensional interface, assigning attributes such as effective current, phase, and spatial position.

-The simulator calculates the cumulative magnetic field produced by all configured components and visualizes the magnetic field distribution using iso lines (contour lines).
-Both the iso lines and all electromagnetic components can be visualized in full three-dimensional views, providing users with a detailed and realistic representation of the electromagnetic environment.
+The simulator calculates the cumulative magnetic field produced by all configured components and visualizes the magnetic field distribution using contour (iso) lines.
+Both the iso lines and all electromagnetic components can also be viewed in three-dimensional mode, giving a detailed and realistic representation of the electromagnetic environment.

 Questions?
 We love to help!